binarypie/problems/README.md

 python Solution_PigLatin.py
 ```

-The program will prompt for a string to be translated to Pig Latin.
+The program will print out a default set of test strings translated into Pig Latin.

 ## Solution for Essay Monkey